Best Time to Take a Caribbean Cruise: Weather, Prices & Crowds

 Much like weather, there are also certain times of year that are preferred if you would like to avoid crowds on your Caribbean cruise.

-The busiest times of year for cruises usually coincide with school breaks.
-If you want to avoid the crowds, you should skip cruising in the summer, during school vacation, and during some holidays.
+As referenced in our comparison table above, the busiest times of year for cruises usually coincide with school breaks.
+If you want to avoid the crowds, you should skip cruising in the summer, during school vacation, and during the holidays.

-During these peak times, there will inevitably be more families and children onboard most contemporary cruise lines.
+During these peak times, there will inevitably be more families and children onboard most contemporary cruise lines like Royal Caribbean, Carnival, and Norwegian Cruise Line.
 While different regions of the country do vary slightly in what weeks these school breaks occur, Spring Break in March is always quite busy.

 While K-12 schools in some areas of the United States get vacation this time of year, you will also find many college students looking to party during their March break.
 Many K-12 schools in the United States also have vacations in February, April, and/or October.

-Generally speaking, the winter months of December to April (with the exception of the holidays and the select school break weeks) tend to have less crowds.
+Examining trends and cruise crowd calendars, the winter months of December to early May (with the exception of the holidays and the select school break weeks) generally have less crowds.
 Late August/September through early December also have fewer crowds.

 So, what is the cheapest time of year to go on a Caribbean cruise you ask?